In the last post, I talk about letting go of control.

 For example, in the case of controlling parents, they just need some reassurance.
 In their eyes, you would always be a kid.
 So let them see that you know what is good for you.
 Display confidence is what you do and your choices.
 Tell them it’s okay.
 Show them you can handle challenges and failures.

 And if I have a boss who’s controlling, I would simply oblige and do the best that I can.
-If my boss think that he can do a better job than I could, I would happily let my boss do the work.
+If my boss thinks that he can do a better job than I could, I would happily let my boss do the work.

 Give but not at the expense of your values or visions.